The ever-growing beard styles and trends have further reinforced many men’s natural desires to have thick, luscious facial hair.

 A few hidden spots in the back of the head doesn’t show much, and it’s usually worth it for the nice, full beard.

-Your originally transplanted hair will fall out about 3 weeks after the procedure.
+Your originally transplanted hairs will fall out about 3 weeks after the procedure.

-A natural side effect (and about the only one) of the procedure is initial hair shedding.
+A natural side effect (and about the only one) of the procedure is initial hair shedding and hair loss in some areas.

 While the originally harvested hairs will fall out, there’s no need to worry.

-At this point, it has fully implanted the new follicle and new hairs will begin to grow.
+At this point, it has fully implanted the new hair follicle and new, transplanted hairs will begin to grow.

 Your doctor should be able to help you understand the time frame of re-growth, but don’t worry, it will come back!